What if we had a government prepared to implement the policies that could radically change 21st-century Britain and improve people’s lives?

 "The professional economists behind this book write with the conviction that informed citizens are empowered citizens - and the foundation of democracy.
 For those wanting to understand the economic forces shaping our lives and our country, this is a must-read."
 Ann Pettifor, Policy Research in Macroeconomics (PRIME)

-“Convincingly make the case for a radical approach to policy making.
-Rethinking Britain as urgent as it is readable.”
+“Convincingly makes the case for a radical approach to policy making.
+Rethinking Britain is as urgent as it is readable.”
 Robert Skidelsky, University of Warwick

 Sue Konzelmann is Reader in Management at Birkbeck, University of London.
 An economist by training, she is Co-executive Editor of Cambridge Journal of Economics.